arpschuino

 The ports page

-For each ports of 8 inputs/outputs, we will choose if we want to drive LEDs, relays, motors etc...
+For each of these ports, we will choose if we want to control LEDs, relays, motors etc...

-When you click on one of these buttons, you see the different parameters of the mode displayed.
+When you click on one of these buttons, you see the different mode parameters displayed.
 We will detail these parameters in the following chapters.

 3.PWM configuration: